danielw98/jpeg-encoder/tests/README.md

 - PASS / FAIL terminal output
 - Exit codes compatible with CTest

-This document will be updated as new modules and tests are added.
+This document is updated regularly as new functionality is implemented.

 ---